Russia continues its persecution of LGBTQ people – now targeting queer families

 The revolution of 1917, and the rise of the Bolshevik government led to a rewriting of the country’s laws.
 The new Criminal Code that was adopted in the early 1920s effectively saw the legalisation of homosexuality.

 However, criminalisation returned in 1933 as the Soviet government – led by Stalin – introduced provisions that punished homosexual activity with five years’ imprisonment with hard labour.
-It’s estimated that around gay 1,000 men were imprisoned each year under Stalin’s regime and in subsequent years.
+It’s estimated that around 1,000 gay men were imprisoned each year under Stalin’s regime and in the years that followed.

 In 1993, the government – led by Boris Yeltsin – decriminalised homosexuality.
 It is not currently illegal in Russia, however there is widespread persecution and discrimination.